xushizhou/xushizhou.github.io/_pages/about.md

 ## News and Updates

+- **Sep 2024**: Invited talk at the *Computational Harmonic Analysis in Data Science and Machine Learning* workshop, Casa Matemática Oaxaca & Banff International Research Station.
-- **Oct 2024**: Presented my latest research at the International Conference on Machine Learning (ICML).
+- **Jul 2024**: Presented my latest research at the International Conference on Machine Learning (ICML).
-- **Jan 2024**: Awarded the Yueh-Jing Lin Scholarship for excellence in research at UC Davis.
+- **Jun 2024**: Awarded the Yueh-Jing Lin Scholarship for excellence in research at UC Davis.
 - **Aug 2023**: Published in the *Journal of Machine Learning Research* on fairness in machine learning at the Pareto frontier.
+-
 ---

 ## Get in Touch